CtrlK

 Conciseness

-The body is lean with no padding or explanation of concepts Claude already knows; every line (Trigger, numbered Workflow, Tools, Output) earns its place.
+The body is lean with no padding and no explanation of concepts Claude already knows; every section (Trigger, Workflow, Tools, Output) earns its place and assumes Claude's competence.

 Actionability